Nasir369/nasir369/README.md

 ###  Hi , I'm Nasir Uddin
 #### I'm web designer and developer From Bangladesh
-Here are some ideas about me:* - I'm currently studying in Computer Science and Engineering.
+Here are some ideas about me:* - Bsc in Computer Science and Engineering.
  The only way to become a clever programmer is to: Practice.
 Practice.
 Practice.
 Code.
 Code.
 Code !

 <h3 align="left">Languages and Tools:</h3>